oicr-gsi/dimsum/docs/user_manual/internal/guides/sign_off_case.md

    <img src="../../../../images/case_qc_dialog_1.png" alt="Case QC Dialog" width="400">

 4. In the next dialog, choose the QC status and enter a note if desired.
-If signing off the Release QC step, you will also need to specify which deliverable you wish to sign off.
+If signing off the Release QC step, you will also need to specify which deliverables you wish to sign off.
 Click "Submit" when you are done.

    <img src="../../../../images/case_qc_dialog_2.png" alt="Release QC Dialog" width="400">